KasemJaffer/receive_sharing_intent/example/README.md

     // For sharing images coming from outside the app while the app is in the memory _intentDataStreamSubscription =
         ReceiveSharingIntent.getImageStream().listen((List<String> value) {
+          // Call reset method if you don't want to see this callback again.
+          ReceiveSharingIntent.reset();
       setState(() {
         _sharedFiles = value;
       });